 Scalability in Google Cloud Functions gets slower if they are heavier, whereas AWS Lambda has a limited quota for scalability as per the region of interest.
 However, the AutoScaling ability in Azure has the capability to keep running without any limits.

 Logging & Monitoring

-Google Cloud Platform provides you with Google Stackdriver which is a suite of monitoring tools (Stackdriver Logging, Stackdriver Error Reporting, Stackdriver Monitoring) that helps you understand what’s going on in your Cloud Functions.
-It has in-built tools for logging, reporting errors and monitoring.
-Apart from Stackdriver, you can view execution times, execution counts and memory usage in the GCP Console.
+Google Stackdriver by Google Cloud Platform is a suite of monitoring tools that helps you understand what’s going on in the Cloud Functions.
+It has in-built tools for logging, reporting errors, and monitoring.
+Apart from this, you can view execution times, execution counts, and memory usage in the GCP Console too.

 AWS Lambda vs Azure Functions vs Google Cloud Functions: Pricing Comparison

 Generally, the pricing for serverless platforms in terms of functional invocations relies on two metrics: the number of invocations and the time taken by each invocation to execute.
 Before we jump to the exact dollars, let’s understand the execution environment.

 Execution time is directly proportional to the execution environment.
 An execution environment is a hardware that is used to execute a function.
 The more powerful the hardware, the higher the prices.

 For example, if you’re dealing with a computation-heavy function that takes a few milliseconds to execute, you might be prompted to opt for lower memory sizes.
 While this is an economical option, it is a double-edged sword, for the smaller the machine, the more time it takes to execute a function.

 AWS Lambda has a free-tier that covers the first 1M function requests and a whopping 400,000 GB-secs per month after which you will be required to pay $0.20 per 1M requests or $0.0000002 per request and $0.00001667 for every GB-secs used.